Attend the next event

 By launching this data challenge, the CANDEV team and the StatCan Professionals Network aim to provide postsecondary students with the opportunity to learn about new technologies, develop solutions on concrete business cases, and share their work with the community.

 The series of data challenges organized by Statistics Canada revolves around data.
-Each participating team will be tasked with solving a business problem related to the management or analysis of information in an increasingly digital world.
-The first challenge was held at the University of Ottawa in the new learning center (Learning Crossroads building) on October 20-21, 2018.
-Various Government of Canada departments submitted real-life scenarios to solve during the Data Challenge.
-The scenarios were diverse and included anything from establishing new processes to acquiring data, to creating a cloud-based working space, to developing a statistical dashboard, etc.
+Each participating team are tasked with solving a business problem related to the management or analysis of information in an increasingly digital world.
+The scenarios are diverse and can include anything from establishing new processes to acquiring data, to creating a cloud-based working space, to developing a statistical dashboard, etc.